Beilinson-Bernstein localization over the Harish-Chandra center: Introduction

 One can view the Hecke category $\cH$ as the monodromic generalization of the familiar finite Hecke category $\D(B\bs G/B)$, which in turn is a categorical form of the finite Hecke algebra or Artin braid group.
 More generally, one finds the Hecke category $\cH_{\lambda, \mu} = \D_{\lambda, \mu}(B\bs G/B)$ of $\lambda, \mu$-twisted $\D$-modules as the fiber of $\cH$ at a point $(\lambda, \mu)\in \fh^*\times\fh^*$.
 Similarly, restricting to the the formal neighborhood $\lambda^\wedge\times \mu^\wedge$, one finds the Hecke category $\cH_{\lambda^\wedge, \mu^\wedge} = \D_{\lambda^\wedge, \mu^\wedge}(B\bs G/B)$ of weakly $H\times H$-equivariant $\D$-modules with monodromy in $\lambda^\wedge\times \mu^\wedge$.

 \begin{remark} At first glance, it might look easier to work with strictly $\lambda$-twisted $\D$-modules rather than generalized twisted $\D$-modules with monodromy in $\lambda^\wedge$.
 But since $\lambda^\wedge$ is flat over the base $\fh^*$ unlike the point $\lambda$ itself, tensor products and ultimately convolution patterns restrict to $\lambda^\wedge$ in a less intricate way.
-Alternatively, one can equip strictly $\lambda$-twisted $\D$-modules with the symmetries that control their extension to $\lambda^\wedge$, but keeping track of this extra Koszul dual structure can be less intuitive than simply working over $\lambda^\wedge$. \end{remark}
+Alternatively, one can equip strictly $\lambda$-twisted $\D$-modules with the symmetries that control their extension to $\lambda^\wedge$.
+Namely, one can pass to (co)modules for the (co)monad of the adjunction given by restriction and extension of modules along the inclusion of $\lambda$ into $\lambda^\wedge$.
+But keeping track of this extra Koszul dual structure can be less intuitive than simply working over $\lambda^\wedge$. \end{remark}

 \begin{remark} Here are some simple observations to help orient the reader.